The Time Meddler

 Sue is immediately suspicious when Hartnell is seen but not heard as the Monk delivers an incredibly elaborate breakfast to his cell.

 Sue: Don’t tell me: Hartnell’s gone to Spain again.
-That would explain why he got that line mixed up last week, he was thinking about his imminent holiday on the Costa Brava.
+That would explain why he got his lines mixed up last week – he was thinking about his imminent holiday on the Costa Brava.

 Me: I thought you’d be relieved.

 Sue: Normally I’d say yes, but he’s really good in this story and I want to see him and this Monk character explain what the hell is going on with the toaster and the record player.
 Is he a time traveller?
 Or have these things fallen through a crack in time and he’s simply discovered how they work?
-Or did he break into the TARDIS and get them from a cupboard?
+Or did he break into the Doctor’s TARDIS and find them in a cupboard?
 I don’t get it.

-These questions will have to wait – a party of Vikings have arrived to rape and pillage.
-And that’s not an euphemism.
+These questions will have to wait because a party of Vikings have arrived to rape and pillage.
+And no, that isn’t a euphemism.

-Sue: Well, after all these weeks of watching women get threatened with violence, I suppose someone had to be raped eventually.
-I almost wish they’d killed poor Edith, then we could just pretend the obvious thing never really happened.
-I should be shocked by this but I’m used to 1960s Doctor Who being much more adult than it is today.
+Sue: Well, after all these weeks of watching women being threatened with violence, I suppose someone had to be raped sooner or later.
+I almost wish they’d killed poor Edith, then we could just pretend that it hasn’t happened.
+I should be shocked by this, but I’m used to 1960s Doctor Who being much more adult than it is today.
 Still, it is a bit shocking, isn’t it?

-Oh, and before you ask, Sue did recognise Alethea Charlton from an earlier adventure but she managed to confuse her with Sabetha the Teenage Wench from The Keys of Marinus.
-And you wonder why she doesn’t recognise Julian Glover.
+Oh, and before you ask, Sue did recognise Alethea Charlton from an earlier adventure, but she confused her with Sabetha the Teenage Wench from The Keys of Marinus.
+And you wonder why she can’t recognise Julian Glover.

 A Battle of Wits

-The Time MeddlerSue loves the Monk’s wall chart that chronicles the progress of his nefarious plan.
+The Time MeddlerSue loves the Monk’s wall-planner, which charts the progress of his nefarious plans.

-Sue: All the villains should have charts like that.
-It would be so much easier to follow what’s going on.
+Sue: Every villain should have a wall chart like that.
+It’s so much easier to follow what’s going on.

 Sue: The Monk isn’t just a time traveller, he has a TARDIS!